 This means:

-If you’re a light sleeper (or have little ones who wake easily), we highly recommend bringing ear defenders (for younger children) or earplugs (for older children and adults), and camping a little further from facilities, walkways and service roads if possible.
+If you're a light sleeper (or have little ones who wake easily), we'd highly recommend bringing ear defenders for younger children or earplugs for older children and adults, and camping a little further from facilities, walkways, and service roads if possible.

 Rangers